cmaroun/PPIMem/README.md

 The different databases, such as UniProt, PDB, PDBsum, OPM, and Pfam should be downloaded locally.

-#
+# The PPIMem results are implemented as a web application

 The resulting database with the annotated predicted interactions is implemented as a web application that supports sorting and filtering.
-The output data can be downloaded as a csv file and the predictions can be accessed for the time being at https://transint.shinyapps.io/transint/
+The output data can be downloaded as a csv file and the predictions can be accessed for the time being at https://transint.shinyapps.io/transint/.